negomi-e/keyboardpiano/README.md

 This is a basic JS keyboard for you to practise, you can even test how accurate you are and get feedback!

+To play, use the Live Server on VSCode

 ![keyboard cover](https://github.com/negomi-e/keyboardpiano/blob/master/Keyboard_cover.png?raw=true)